cassidyjames/gnome.org/index.md

 We build products that create one cohesive vision and experience.

-### GNOME Shell
+### Desktop

-Desktop environment for PC and mobile operating systems.
+We develop GNOME Shell, a desktop environment for PC operating systems.
 Designed based on user testing and research with input from industry stakeholders to be intuitive and efficient.

 ![Activities](https://www.gnome.org/wp-content/uploads/2023/09/GNOME45-workspace-1024x660.webp)

 GNOME Shell provides everything you could need from the "system" UI of an operating system: window management, workspaces, app launching, notifications, clock and calendar, quick settings, permissions prompts, system-wide search, and more.

-### GNOME Core Apps
+### Core Apps

 Suite of apps we consider part of the core computing experience including a file manager, image viewer, text editor, web browser, settings, and many more.